lakmali-vishaka/TestNG-Basic/README.md

 Real-time web functionality tests for Dribbble

 <h2>Dribbble Real-time Web Tests</h2>
-This section includes automated tests for various functionalities of the Dribbble real-time web application.
+This section includes automated tests for some functionalities of the Dribbble real-time web application.
 The tests cover:

-User login and authentication
+User login and authentication<br>
 Edit Profile